madpiano/2019-432/projects/project1/2019_accepted.md

 </tbody>
 </table>

 -   Note that this repository was, technically, off limits, but we didn't catch that.
-So you cannot use data pulled from the CCF Statistics Education repository for Project 2 without Dr. Love's prior written permission.
+You will not be allowed to use data pulled from the CCF Statistics Education repository for Project 2 without Dr. Love's prior written permission.

 Ferguson to Gutierrez
 ---------------------